linhdan2109/Portfolio_Projects/Loan Analytics/Data Analysis process.md

 There are about 11% of loans with significantly higher installment amounts of others (600 - 1200).

-This information is crucial for understanding the affordability of loans for borrowers and for making informed decisions about lending terms and conditions.

 **6. Number of loans in each Grade**

 ```sql